zhuo-ch/HelloTable/production_README.md

 ### Database

-* HelloTable's backend is comprised of five distinct tables - Users, Cities, Restaurants, Reservations, and Photos.
+* HelloTable's backend is comprised of five distinct tables - Users, Cities, Restaurants, Reservations, and Phot os.
+Each restaurant is indexed by its association to a city.

 ## Tech examples